Chowdhury Kamal Ibne Yusuf

 Chowdhury Kamal Ibne Yousuf (1940 – 9 December 2020) was a Bangladeshi politician who served as government minister.

 He was a leader of Bangladesh Nationalist Party.

 Family

-Yusuf was born into a Bengali Zamindar family from Faridpur district.
+Kamal was born into a Bengali Zamindar family from Faridpur district.
+Their zamindari originated at the Amirabad Estate, Faridpur.
 His grandfather was the zamindar Chowdhury Moyezuddin Biwshash.
 His father, Yusuf Ali Chowdhury (Mohan Mia), was a Muslim League leader during British rule and in Pakistan who supported Pakistan during the Bangladesh Liberation war.
 His uncle Chowdhury Abdallah Zaheeruddin (Lal Mia) had been a cabinet minister in the government of President Ayub Khan while another uncle, Enayet Hossain Chowdhury, became a member of the National Assembly of Pakistan.

 Career

-Yusuf joined the Bangladesh Nationalist Party (BNP) led by President Ziaur Rahman after the party's formation in 1979.
+Kamal joined the Bangladesh Nationalist Party (BNP) led by President Ziaur Rahman after the party's formation in 1979.
 He was elected to parliament in the 1979 election.
-In 1981 he was inducted as a minister in the government of President Justice Abdus Sattar.
-In 1991 he was elected again and was made a Minister for Health in the cabinet of Prime Minister Begum Khaleda Zia.
+In 1981, he was inducted as a minister in the government of President Justice Abdus Sattar.
+In 1991, he was elected again and was made a Minister for Health in the cabinet of Prime Minister Begum Khaleda Zia.
 He won the general elections in 1996 even though the BNP lost power to the Awami League.
-He also won the 2001 elections after which he was made Minister for Food and Disaster Management.
+BNP won the 2001 elections after which he was made Minister for Food and Disaster Management.
 He lost his seat in the 2008 general elections.
 He was the vice-chairman of BNP.

 Personal life and death

-Yusuf had a daughter, Chowdhury Naiab Yusuf.
+Kamal has 4 daughters.
 He died from COVID-19 during the COVID-19 pandemic in Bangladesh.